Panasonic HZ1000 OLED 4K TV review

 Connectivity is reasonably comprehensive.
 There are four HDMI inputs, one of which supports eARC, an analogue AV input, optical digital audio output, Ethernet and trio of USBs.
 A 3.5 mini jack does double duty as a wired headphone or subwoofer output.

 The only other aspect of the HDMI 2.1 specification on-board is ALLM (Auto Low Latency game Mode).
-There’s no provision for 4K/120Hz, although that doesn’t necessarily mean a firmware update won’t be forthcoming (we’ve asked, so check back later to find out).
+There’s no provision for 4K/120Hz, with no suggestion that a firmware update can resolve the situation.
+Panasonic told us that, “Unfortunately 2020 models will not be able to support [4K/120Hz]."

 The remote control features dedicated buttons for Netflix and Freeview Play, as well as a Filmmaker Mode preset shortcut, more on which below...